robocorp/robotframework-lsp/robocode-vscode/README.md

 `Robocode VSCode Extension` as a `.vsix`.

-To get a `.vsix`, download the latest `Deploy - Robocode VSCode Extension` in [Robotframework-lsp Github Actions](https://github.com/robocorp/robotframework-lsp/actions?query=workflow%3A%22Deploy+-+Robocode+VSCode+Extension%22).
+To get a `.vsix`, download the latest `Deploy - Robocode VSCode Extension` from [Robotframework-lsp Github Actions](https://github.com/robocorp/robotframework-lsp/actions?query=workflow%3A%22Deploy+-+Robocode+VSCode+Extension%22).

 See: [Install from a vsix](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix) for details installing a `.vsix` into VSCode.

-See: [Getting Started](https://hub.robocorp.com/development/best-practices/language-server-protocol-for-robot-framework/) for a tutorial with some screenshots.

 Configuration